 We think this could possibly be the best New Zealand mountain hike you won't find in any guide book.
-New Zealand's incredible landscapes are emphasised on this backcountry adventure where you will trek along mountain ridgelines, past high altitude lakes and near glaciers that spill down into majestic valleys of green and crisscrossing rivers.
-This is the stuff of Lord of the Rings as our small group hikes from New Zealand's highest peak, Aoraki/ Mt Cook (3,724 metres), to the Southern Alps and trails few venture on.
+New Zealand's incredible landscapes are emphasised on this backcountry adventure where you will trek along mountain ridgelines, past high altitude lakes, and near glaciers that spill down into majestic valleys of green and crisscrossing rivers.
+This is the stuff of Lord of the Rings as our small group hikes from New Zealand's highest peak, Aoraki/ Mt Cook (3,724 meters), to the Southern Alps and trails few venture on.
 This is NZ at its' best!

 Who is this trip for?

 Those who love mountain treks and mountain landscapes.